miklevin/MikeLev.in/_posts/2024-11-19-pipeline-workflow.md

 - W. Edwards Deming: Enter a process of continuous improvement and refinement using feedback from the right sources (e.g, the factory floor workers)

+Get like 1-hour of power-nap sleep, then spring back.
+3 client meetings today.
+The big one is at 10:00 AM, haha!
+It's 4:30 AM.
+You got this, Mike.